-Submission ID Key Points of Submission Ana Analysis State Recommendation Significant Interest?
-Yes/No Change? (where in existing buildings) boundaries.
+Submission ID Key Points of Submission Ana Analysis Recommendation Significant Change? (where in existing buildings) boundaries.
 Having regard to the location of some community zoned properties in predominantly residential areas (including the subject site), it is considered that the establishment of new Places of worship should be recognised as potentially consistent uses.
-Commercial Activitie Food and drink outlet (where associated with a community use on the site, not involving a drive-through and not exceeding 200m ) Change not supported.
+Yes/No Commercial Activities Food and drink outlet (where associated with a community use on the site, not involving a drive-through and not exceeding 200m 2) 5 Change not supported.
 The recognition of Food and drink outlet as a land use in its own right as expected development on the site is not supported.
 Function facility (where undertaken within existing buildings) Change not supported.
 Whilst Function facility is proposed to be recognised as a potentially consistent use in the zone, the land use has the potential to generate impacts external to a site and subsequently, is proposed to remain as a potentially consistent use.
-Health care service (where involving a wellness centre, not exceeding 200m GFA) (where involving a supported.
-The proposed change Market (where undertaken by a community group) Change not supported.
+Health care service (where involving a wellness centre, not exceeding 200m 2 GFA) (where involving a Change not supported.
+The proposed change does not provide the necessary certainty to identify the consistency of a land use.
+Market (where undertaken by a community group) Change not supported.
 The proposed change does not provide the necessary certainty to identify the consistency of a land use.
 Shop (where associated with a Change not supported.
 The

-Submission ID Key Points of Submission Analysis State Interest?
-Recommendation Significant Change?
-Yes/No community activity on the site) recognition of Shop as a land use in its own right as expected development on the site is not supported.
-Residential Activities S Short-term accommodation (including associated preparation and serving of food) Change not supported.
+Submission ID Key Points of Submission Ana lysis State Recommendation Significant Interest?
+Yes/No Change? community activity on the site) recognition of Shop as a land use in its own right as expected development on the site is not supported.
+Residential Activities Short-term accommodation (including associated preparation and serving of food) Change not supported.
 However, it is proposed to recognise the use as a potentially consistent use under the Tourist Activities category.
 Residential care facility Change not supported.
 The proposed residential accommodation is not supported in the zone.
 Retirement facility Change not supported.
 The proposed residential accommodation is not supported in the zone.
-Tourism Activities 1 Tourist park (where associated with conference and convention events) Change not supported.
+Tourism Activities Tourist park (where associated with conference and convention events) Change not supported.
 The recognition of a new Tourist park as a land use in its own right as accepted development on the site is not supported.
-Infrastructure Activit ties Air service (where involving a helipad only) Change not supported Major electricity infrastructure Change not supported Substation Change not supported Utility installation Change not supported Review of Tables of Assess sment for Community F acilities Zone
+Infrastructure Activit Air service (where involving a helipad only) Change not supported Major electricity infrastructure Change not supported Substation Change not supported Utility installation Change not supported Rev iew of Tables of Assess ment for Community F acilities Zone